aycwabtu/aycwabtu/README.md

 * written in C. Developed in Visual Studio 2013, tested with gcc 4.8.2+cygwin 2.844
 * much potential for speed improvements

 to do list
 ----------
 * speed improvement, see ideas below
 * multi threading
 * support for 256 bits parallel with advanced vector extensions AVX
 * OpenCL support
+* optimize the block sbox boolean equations.
+Only slightly faster with 128 bits.
+See da_diett.pdf Chpt.
+3.1

 speed optimization ideas
 ------------------------
 * most important: OpenCL support (not only CUDA, please!).
-* do the whole block processing in bit sliced form rather than byte sliced form.
-See da_diett.pdf Chpt.
-3.1
-* let stream work on r and not bs_data
 * check, why aycw_block_sbox(&sbox_out) fails in gcc, possible speedup ~19%
 * block decrypt first (does not depend on stream).
 Then stream afterwards, stop XORing immediately if foreseeable there is no PES header